Marcelo Gallardo: 2014–2015

 After a poor group stage which nearly eliminated them from the tournament, River Plate advanced to the 2015 Copa Libertadores Round of 16 as the worst team in the group stage to face Boca Juniors (the best team).
 River won the first leg at home 1–0, with a penalty kick by Carlos Sánchez.
 In the second leg, played at La Bombonera stadium, the teams had drawn 0–0 at the half.
 Returning to the pitch for the second half, River Plate's players were attacked by Boca Juniors fans.
 After a one-hour delay, the match was suspended by a CONMEBOL official.
 Days later, the organization disqualified Boca Juniors and River advanced to the tournament's quarter-finals.
-The team later reached the Libertadores final and played against Mexico's Tigres UANL.
+The team later reached the Libertadores final and played against Mexico's Tigres.
 In the first leg, at the Estadio Universitario, the game was scoreless.
 In the second leg, played at the Monumental, River won 3–0 with goals by Lucas Alario, Carlos Sánchez, and Ramiro Funes Mori for their first Libertadores championship in nine years.
 The next day, Gallardo's team travelled to Osaka for the 2015 Suruga Bank Championship against 2014 J.League Cup winners Gamba Osaka.
 The match was a 3–0 victory for River Plate, the team's fourth international title under Gallardo.

-Despite poor results in the 2015 Argentine Primera División, River later advanced to the semi-finals of the 2015 Copa Sudamericana to play against fellow Argentine Club Atlético Huracán.
+Despite poor results in the 2015 Argentine Primera División, River later advanced to the semi-finals of the 2015 Copa Sudamericana to play against fellow Argentine side Huracán.
 The two-legged series resulted in a 1–0 loss for River in the first leg at home, followed by a 2–2 draw in the second leg.
 This was Gallardo's first defeat in an international knockout stage as a coach.

 River played in the year-end 2015 FIFA Club World Cup, struggling to beat 2015 J1 League winners Sanfrecce Hiroshima 1–0 in the semi-finals with a goal from Lucas Alario and three saves in the first half by goalkeeper Marcelo Barovero.
-They played poorly in the final, losing 3–0 to European champions FC Barcelona with goals by Lionel Messi and Luis Suárez.
+They played poorly in the final, losing 3–0 to European champions Barcelona with goals by Lionel Messi and Luis Suárez.
 Gallardo was named the fifth-best football coach worldwide in 2015 by the IFFHS.